Vincent L. Cryns, MD

 Improving outcomes in breast cancer by identifying aberrant cell processes that lead to tumor formation and progression.

 Basal-like triple-negative breast cancers are aggressive and lack targeted therapies because they do not depend on the estrogen or progesterone hormones or HER2 for growth, hence the term “triple-negative.”
 Drs.
-Cryns and Gradishar are studying a cell stress protein called αβ-crystallin, which contributes to the aggressive behavior of basal-like/triple-negative breast cancer (TNBC) by interacting with cancer-promoting proteins.
-They have shown that it interacts with a mutant form of p53, the most commonly mutated gene in cancer, and links p53 to Akt, a growth-promoting protein that is often upregulated in cancer.
+Cryns and Gradishar are studying cell stress proteins called αβ-crystallin and Hsp27, which interact with cancer-promoting proteins and contribute to the aggressive behavior of basal-like/triple-negative breast cancer (TNBC) by.
+They have shown that αβ-crystallin and Hsp27 interact with a mutant form of p53, the most commonly mutated gene in cancer, and link p53 to Akt, a growth-promoting protein that is often upregulated in cancer.
 Their work may lead to the identification of new approaches to target oncogenes in a broad spectrum of breast tumors.

 Vincent Cryns, MD, is the Marian A. and Rodney P. Burgenske Chair in Diabetes Research and Chief, Division of Endocrinology, Diabetes & Metabolism at the University of Wisconsin School of Medicine and Public Health.
 He received his bachelor’s and medical degrees from Harvard and completed subspecialty training in endocrinology at Massachusetts General Hospital.
 Before coming to Madison, Dr. Cryns was a Professor of Medicine at Northwestern University’s Feinberg School of Medicine.